redboltz/async_mqtt/docker/README.md

 The ports on the host need to be usable.
 You can change the ports of the host by editing `broker.sh`.

-## Access from bench (container) to the host
+## Access from bench, client_cli (container) to the host

 `host.docker.internal` is the name of host.

-When you run `./broker.sh` in your PC (host), you can run `./bench.sh --host host.docker.internal`, then bench container can access to the broker container.
+When you run `./broker.sh` in your PC (host), you can run `./bench.sh --host host.docker.internal` / `./client_cli.sh --host host.docker.internal`, then bench/client_cli container can access to the broker container.

 ## Config